jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 The changes are now applied, and a banner will show for calls directed to Isaiah on Katie’s Teams client, allowing them to answer in the event that Isaiah is not able to.

-### Task 2 - Enable user for Teams Direct Routing

-In this task, an existing user who isn’t enabled for voice services must be enabled for Direct Routing.
-We’ll ensure the necessary licenses are assigned, then enable the user for Direct Routing.

-1. You are still signed in to CLIENT01 as “Lab User” and signed into the **Microsoft Teams admin center** as **Katie Jordan**.

-2. Select Start, type PowerShell and open a non-Administrative **Windows PowerShell** window.

-3. Use the following cmdlet to import the module and connect **to Microsoft Teams**:

-    ```powershell
-    Import-Module MicrosoftTeams
-    ‎Connect-MicrosoftTeams
-    ```

-4. When prompted for credentials, enter the credentials of **Katie Jordan.**

-5. Type the following command to enable Alex Wilber for **Direct Routing**:

-    ```powershell
-    Set-CsUser -Identity AlexW@<tenant>.onmicrosoft.com -EnterpriseVoiceEnabled $true -HostedVoiceMail $true -OnPremLineURI tel:+14255551122
-    ```

-6. Close the PowerShell Window at the end of the task.

-Alex Wilber is now configured to use Direct Routing.

 ### Task 3 - Configure call delegation

 In this task you will configure Alex Wilber so that Katie Jordan is a delegate of Alex Wilber and is allowed to make calls on their behalf, but not receive calls.